andreaskeller96/cs2-import-scripts/README.md

 * Your CS2 addon should be called ```de_example_cs2```

 # KNOWN PITFALLS #
-Avoid all of these, and your import will work:
+Avoid all of these, and your import should work:
 * Do NOT have a .vmf of your map in your csgo folder, i.e. not a single vmf here ```C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo```!!!
 Not doing so WILL cause the import to fail
 * Do NOT have a space in the path to your vmf file, see Source Map Files for details
 * Move ALL custom content you use into your  ```C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo``` folder, referencing files from the gameinfo.txt WILL NOT WORK